 I was delighted to discover that the contractor had saved the end of a “trombone” style aluminum mast arm from the corner of Main & Market Streets.
 I was driven through that intersection many times as a child when my Mom and my aunts would take us downtown to shop at Meyer Brothers and other stores.
 I mounted the signal I bought from Chris to the trombone mast and hung it from the basement ceiling.
 I love having a cool Paterson artifact in the collection.

 A footnote to this story: There were only a handful of fixed-face 4-way signals in the Paterson-Clifton area when I was growing up.
-The corner of Mill and Grand Streets in Paterson was controlled by a pair of yellow 4-way signals; one with cutaway visors, the other with tunnels.
-Those signals were were removed when I was still a little kid.
-Fast-forward to 2019; lo and behold, the contractor dragged them out of storage; a GE and a Marbelite, both of late 1940s vintage!
-As with all of the equipment in his possession, they had been stashed away since the Mayor Rooney era.
+I fondly remember a pair of 4-way signals at the corner of Mill and Grand Streets in Paterson which were removed from service sometime in my early childhood.
+Fast-forward to 2019; lo and behold, the contractor dragged them out of storage.
+These were a GE and a Marbelite, both of late 1940s vintage, both in his possession since the days of Mayor Rooney.

 Due to a shortage of cash and space, I passed on the opportunity to buy either of the 4-ways, but it was pretty wild to see them come out of the woodwork after 45+ years, and yes, it is a little scary to think that I actually remembered them.
 Quite the blast from the past!